ramanacv/example-user-dashboard/README.md

 The default BuidlBox settings are located in `/src/settings/Firebase/index.js` which should be replaced with the newly minted configuration parameters
 ![Add Firebase Settings to BuidlBox](documentation/assets/images/setup/setup-firebase-settings-buidlbox.png)

-The Firebase Authentication server by default communicates with `localhost` and default project url e.x. `buidlbox-demo.firebaseapp.com` but when it's time to run the project in a production environment the default settings should be changed to reflect specific project requirements.

 ### Custom Authentication Server
 uPort allows users (self-sovereign identities) to authenticate themselves with Web 2.0 applications using the Ethereum Blockchain.
 However,to take advantage of these capabilities a custom authentication server is required.
 Fortunately, the BuidlBox contains an `identity` Cloud Function, which includes Firebase and uPort Authentication services, so developers can quickly setup an authentication service, so uPort Identities can login to a web application.